zellij-org/zellij-org.github.io/content/news/welcome-screen-pipes-filepicker.md

 title: "Zellij 0.40.0: Welcome Screen, Filepicker, Pipes, Plugin Aliases"
 type:
 images: ["/img/welcome-screen-preview.png"]
-description: "This release includes a new welcome screen to facilitate session management, a new filepicker and a powerful new concept called pipes"
+description: "A new welcome screen to facilitate session management, a new filepicker, a powerful new concept called pipes and lots of long awaited features"
 alttext: "An image of the Zellij welcome screen with the Zellij filepicker opened to select the location of the session"
 weight: 10
 ---
 {{<figure src="/img/welcome-screen-preview.png" width="800px;" alt="An image of the Zellij welcome screen with the Zellij filepicker opened to select the location of the session">}}
 Zellij 0.40.0 has just been released!
-[Grab it while it's hot!](https://github.com/zellij-org/zellij/v0.40.0)
+[Grab it while it's hot!](https://github.com/zellij-org/zellij/releases/tag/v0.40.0)

 Some highlights:
 - [Welcome Screen](#welcome-screen)